lerna-stack/akka-entity-replication/docs/implementation_guide.md

 ### Configuration

-On the command side, the related settings are defined at `lerna.akka.entityreplication` in [reference.conf](/src/main/resources/reference.conf).
+On the command side, the related settings are defined at `lerna.akka.entityreplication`(except `lerna.akka.entityreplication.raft.eventsourced`) in [reference.conf](/src/main/resources/reference.conf).

 ## Read Side